nelcea/PAL/README.md

-PAL is the generic project for my research in the world of Wearable AI.
+PAL (Personal AI Lab) is the generic project for my research in the world of Wearable AI.
 For some more background on the project, see [The PAL Project - Bokeh](https://www.ericbariaux.com/posts/the-pal-project/)

 In a first phase, I catalogued the main projects currently underway at [Pinboard - Wearable AI projects](https://www.ericbariaux.com/pinboard/).